davidhalter/jedi/README.rst

 Static Analysis
 ---------------

-To do all forms of static analysis, please try to use ``jedi.Script(...).get_names``.
-It will return a list of names that you can use to infer types and so on.
+For a lot of forms of static analysis, you can try to use ``jedi.Script(...).get_names``.
+It will return a list of names that you can then filter and work with.
 There is also a way to list the syntax errors in a
 file: ``jedi.Script.get_syntax_errors``.